jgmcelwain/qewe/README.md

 // returns the maximum amount of entries that the queue can hold.
 Qewe.prototype.maxSize: number;

-// returns whether or not if the queue is empty.
+// returns whether or not the queue is empty.
 Qewe.prototype.isEmpty: boolean;

 // returns the type (minimum or maximum) of the queue.